kagg-design/woof-by-category/readme.txt

 3. Plugin filters (Size and Weight) on a "Quisquam" category page.

 == Changelog ==

+= 3.3.0 =
+* Minimal PHP version is now 7.4.
+* Minimal WordPress version is now 6.0.
+* Tested with WooCommerce 10.5.

 = 3.2.0 =
 * Tested with WordPress 6.7.